rinormaloku/k8s-mastery/README.md

 Solutions:
 * In the JVM you can limit the heap using the -Xmx option.
-* In dotnet there is no possibility to limit the memory usage, but you can optimize for less memory consumption by setting the following flag:
+* In dotnet core there is no possibility to limit the memory usage, but you can optimize for less memory consumption by setting the following flag:
 ```xml
   <PropertyGroup>
     <ServerGarbageCollection>false</ServerGarbageCollection>